 The true definition of proofreading relates to the checks and corrections that are carried out on a text that has already been copy-edited and is virtually ready for publication.
 Many of my clients haven’t had their work copy-edited before they send it to me, though, so I offer them a one-stop proof-editing service or offer to copy-edit the text and then proofread it later once they have made further changes, or I can do these two processes at the same time (a proof-edit).

 To help you decide whether you need just proofreading or a different level of service, I’ve defined what is included below.

 Proofreading includes the following:

 - identifying and correcting spelling, grammatical, punctuation and typographical (e.g. the use of italics and bold) errors.
 This can include rewording part of a sentence or a whole sentence using track changes.
-If the text is confusing and very unclear I will make a note outlining the problem.
-Where your intended meaning is clear enough for me to do so, I will also make suggestions for rewording
+If the text is confusing and very unclear I will make a note saying something like, ‘Do you mean “xxx”?’

 - identifying the incorrect use of a word, i.e. it is not the right word, and suggesting alternatives

 - identifying inconsistency of style (e.g. hyphenation, capitalisation, abbreviations, quotation marks, treatment of numbers and dates, etc.) and making any minor corrections necessary.
 If there are major and/or numerous inconsistencies then notes will be made for you, with suggestions for making the style consistent.
-I can, however, correct this for you if you wish, once you have confirmed the style required
+All consistencies can be dealt with if you ask me to copy-edit your text for you

-- checking that the headings and subheadings are consistent in terms of font, size of font and capitalisation and noting where this is not the case; checking that any numbering is sequential and/or that the hierarchy of headings seems logical
+- checking that the headings and subheadings are consistent in terms of font size and capitalisation and noting where this is not the case; checking that any numbering is sequential and/or that the hierarchy of headings seems logical

 - identifying erroneous font changes